XDagger/xdag-python-example/README.md

 1. Launch your wallet by command `./xdag -t 127.0.0.1:8888` to connect to node `xdag1`.
 1. For sure you can make many wallets as you want by make different folders and connect to `xdag1` node by using `127.0.0.1:8888` or `xdag2` node by using `127.0.0.1:8889`.

+Hint:
+1. Currently `explorer.xdag.io` is only for main net.
+For your local testnet, you have to check the instructions on how to setup explorer.
+2. If have any problem, please join XDAG Community discord channel `https://discord.gg/YxXUVQJ`.
+Or contact me through XDAG Developers Chinese QQ Group `676955224`.